mel-project/docs.themelio.org/content/try-themelio/melminter.md

 Transient volatility in the mel/erg exchange rate may also affect profitability.

 `melminter` makes no attempt at guessing whether or not minting is profitable.

-### Wallet security

-When `melminter`'s workers for some reason do not have enough funds to pay transaction fees, funds are transferred from the backup wallet.
-This is most commonly when `melminter` is started for the first time.

-To transfer money successfully, `melminter` requires the backup wallet to be unlocked, and will fail if it is locked.
-It's strongly recommended, however, that the backup wallet be kept locked unless `melminter` is being run for the first time, so that its private key is not exposed in memory for longer than needed.